 Modified classic car insurance has its own special niche in the insurance market, and it’s often better to buy from a specialized insurer rather than a general insurance company.
 However, your specific circumstances can make the difference.

 Basic Qualifications for Modified Classic Car Insurance

 Modified classic car insurance is a unique form of insurance, and you and your vehicle must meet certain requirements in order to qualify.
-A car is considered to be classic if it’s 15 or more years old.
+A car is considered to be classic if it’s 15 years or older.
 The age requirement varies from state to state.